Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsection{Loss Function}

-The objective of point cloud geometry compression is to minimize the number of required bits while maintaining maximum reconstruction quality of geometry.
-To this end, we optimize the RD tradeoff loss function,
+The objective of point cloud geometry compression is to minimize the number of needed bits while maintaining the maximum reconstruction quality of geometry.
+Toward this end, we optimize the RD tradeoff loss function,

 where the Lagrange multiplier $\lambda$ balances rate $R$ and distortion $D$.
 Only the rate of feature residuals is represented by $R$, as the compression of both manipulation parameters and downscaled coordinates is excluded from the optimization process.
-To bypass the difficulty of matching unordered points, we employ probability-based methods to calculate coordinate errors.
-The distortion is determined by the sum of the binary cross entropy (BCE)~\cite{gwak2020generative} in each scale,
+The point cloud reconstruction process can be formulated as a classification problem, where each point is classified as belonging to a 3D object or not~\cite{wang2021lossy}.
+The distortion between source and reconstructed point clouds is determined by the sum of widely used binary cross entropy (BCE)~\cite{gwak2020generative} in each scale,